shreemit/RecipeGeneratorNLP/README.md

 To train the model, follow these steps:

 1. Prepare the dataset by running `generate_dataset.py`.
 This will create `train_df.csv` and `test_df.csv` files.
-2. Train the model by executing `main.py`.
-This script initializes the T5 model, sets up the training and validation datasets, and trains the model.
+2. Train the model by executing `train.py`.
+This script initializes the T5 model, sets up the training and validation datasets, and trains the model using the `T5Trainer` class.
 3. The trained model will be saved in the `trained_models` directory.

 ## Testing the Model